fastmachinelearning/hls4ml/setup/QUICKSTART.md

 ## Existing examples

+- Examples of model files and weights can be found in [example_models](https://github.com/hls-fpga-machine-learning/hls4ml/tree/master/example-models).

+- Training codes and examples of resources needed to train the models can be found [here](https://github.com/hls-fpga-machine-learning/keras-training).

-Other examples of various HLS projects with examples of different machine learning algorithm implementations is in the directory: `example-prjs`.
+- Other examples of various HLS projects with examples of different machine learning algorithm implementations is in the directory [example-prjs](https://github.com/hls-fpga-machine-learning/hls4ml/tree/master/example-prjs).